Velduraichi-Athimoolam/windows-dynatrace-observability/README.md

+🧩 Windows Dynatrace Observability
-📜 Windows EC2 User Data Script – Dynatrace OneAgent Installation
+Windows EKS Node Bootstrap Script for Dynatrace OneAgent

-This PowerShell script automates the installation of Dynatrace OneAgent on Windows-based Kubernetes nodes during instance bootstrap.
+This repository contains a PowerShell bootstrap script used to install Dynatrace OneAgent on Windows-based Kubernetes nodes during instance initialization.
-It is designed to be used as EC2 user data or during Windows node initialization to enable observability for Windows pods.
+It enables log monitoring and observability for Windows pods, addressing the limitation that the Dynatrace Operator natively supports Linux nodes only.

+📌 Overview

+Dynatrace provides native container observability for Linux nodes via the Operator, but Windows Kubernetes nodes require an OS-level agent installation.

+This project demonstrates how I enabled end-to-end observability for Windows workloads by installing Dynatrace OneAgent during Windows node bootstrap, ensuring consistent monitoring across mixed OS Kubernetes clusters.

 🎯 Purpose

-Install Dynatrace OneAgent on Windows nodes
+Install Dynatrace OneAgent on Windows Kubernetes nodes

-Enable log monitoring and observability for Windows Kubernetes pods
+Enable log monitoring for Windows-based pods

-Ensure consistent and automated agent installation across environments
+Automate agent installation during node provisioning

+Achieve unified observability across Linux and Windows workloads

 ⚙️ What the Script Does